rebasemedia/Services/README.md

 ---

+> [!NOTE]
-**NOTE:** We don't do any affiliate work without base payment for the service (i.e., sharing about XYZ and then sharing revenue based on how much it brings in conversions).
+> We don't do any affiliate work without base payment for the service (i.e., sharing about XYZ and then sharing revenue based on how much it brings in conversions).

 You can find all the services on the website [here](https://pradumnasaraf.dev/services/).